awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The condition key does not support multiple Boolean values.
-Use a single Boolean value.
+Use a single Boolean value."
-"
 ```

 **Resolving the error**